fit-r2lab/rhubarbe/README.md

 ## cosmetic - known bugs (P4)

-* save: might make sense to clean up saved image in case of keyboard interrupt or timeout - like, renaming the image as <>-broken
+* ~~save: might make sense to clean up saved image in case of keyboard interrupt or timeout - like, renaming the image as <>-broken~~
-* wait: really is not talkative; add -v ? ; more logs ? ; a curses mode ?
+* ~~wait -v~~
+* add another config file (for local tweaks)
+* find a singleton class and use it for the_config, the_inventory, etc...
 * implement some way to store the logs from frisbee and imagezip somewhere
-* should we not log all the messages on the feedback/bus onto logger as well ?
+* *not sure* should we not log all the messages on the feedback/bus onto logger as well ?
 * *not quite useful* curses react to window resize
   * getch() to return curses.KEY_RESIZE in such a case
   * window.nodelay(1) allows to make getch() non-blocking